Responsive Navbar

 Mark

-4.6.a - Maintain appropriate separation of languages and respect for language variation
+4.6.a - Maintain a strategic use of language of instruction and respect for language variation.

 Mark

-4.6.b - Follow language of instruction while allowing students to draw from their linguistic repertoire to engage and process learning supporting academic, linguistic, and sociocultural goals
+4.6.b - Maintain instruction in English allowing students to draw from their linguistic repertoire to engage and process learning to support goals regarding academic, linguistic, and global awareness.

 Mark